kyjung2357/specular-differentiation/docs/tutorial.md

 ```

 To access the numerical results, call `.values()`.
-It returns a tuple containing the time grid and the solution.
+It returns a tuple containing the time grid and the numerical solution.

 ```python
 >>> def F(t, u):